mmgfrcs/genshin-desc/README.md

-# Nuxt 3 Minimal Starter
+# Genshin Descriptor

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A web app that makes Genshin Impact's character talent, passive, and constellation descriptions more readable.

 ## Setup

-Make sure to install the dependencies:
+Clone this repo, and install the dependencies:

 ```bash
 # yarn